Okery/PyTorch-Simple-MaskRCNN/README.md

 --------------------------------------------------------------------------------
 # PyTorch-Simple-MaskRCNN
-A PyTorch implementation of simple Mask R-CNN
+A PyTorch implementation of simple Mask R-CNN.
+This is a toy example Mask R-CNN of torchvision